darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 ---
 > - Staking is a consensus mechanism based on PoS (Proof of Stake / Proof of Stake).
 Token holders obtain rewards and benefits through pledge, voting, delegation, and locking.

-> - Before participating in staking, please make sure you have at least **1** Darwinia address.
-If you hold more tokens or have higher security requirements, it is recommended to prepare **2** Darwinia addresses.
-If there is no address, please refer to: [How to create an account](<<https://docs.darwinia.network/docs/en/wiki-tut-create-account>)

 > - A small amount of RING must be prepared in  Darwinia Mainnet Network's address as fee.